hulvdan/cookier/TASKS_HULVDAN.md

 x mob "tree": spawn
-x mob "tree": doesn't do contact damage to player x mob "tree": cross is green

-* mob "tree": consumable pickupable
+x mob "tree": doesn't do contact damage to player x mob "tree": cross is green x mob "tree": consumable pickupable that heals on pickup
-* mob "tree": picking up consumable heals?

 * mob "tree": also has a chance to drop a crate instead of consumable
 * mob "tree": picking up crate shows up "item pickup" screen before upgrades
 * mob "tree":